Engineers Edge Strength of Materials - Mechanics of Materials - Engineers Edge

 Poisson's ratio

-The ratio of the lateral to longitudinal strain is Poisson's ratio.
+The ratio of the lateral to longitudinal strain is Poisson's ratio for a given material.

 lateral strain